kitttn/temptest/Hardware-Setup.md

 [Picture of BDB cabling](images/BDB1B-Setup-Birds-Eye-View.png)

 1. Attach the FPC end labeled **BDB** to BDB CON17 (APB1 SPI/JTAG/TRACE).
 Attach the other end to the mating connector on a Debug Adapter Board.
-2. Verify BDB SW8 (APB1 RESET) is *toward* pins 3 and 6 (left).
+2. Verify BDB SW8 (APB1 RESET) is positioned *toward* pins 3 and 6 (left).
 [Picture of BDB CON17 and SW8](images/BDB1B-APBridge-1-JTAG-And-Reset.png)
 3. Attach the FPC end labeled **BDB** to BDB CON19 (APB2 SPI/JTAG/TRACE).
 Attach the other end to the mating connector on a Debug Adapter Board.
-4. Verify BDB SW9 (APB2 RESET) is *toward* pins 3 and 6 (up).
+4. Verify BDB SW9 (APB2 RESET) is positioned *toward* pins 3 and 6 (up).
 [Picture of BDB CON19 and SW9](images/BDB1B-APBridge-2-JTAG-And-Reset.png)
 5. Attach a USB cable to each Debug Adapter Board at CON6 (UART).
 Leave the other end unconnected.
 [Picture of CON6](images/Debug-Adapter-Board-Rev-B-Connections.png)
 6. Connect JTAG interface cable from J-Link to CON3 (Bridge) on a Debug Adapter Board.
 Repeat for the other J-Link and Debug Adapter Board [Picture of CON3](images/Debug-Adapter-Board-Rev-B-Connections.png).
 Verify you are connecting to CON3, not CON2!
 6. Connect both J-Link USB cables to the development system.
 7. Identify the Debug Adapter Board connected to APB1.
-Connect the other end of the USB cable you attached in step 4 to the development system now.
+Connect the free end of the USB cable you attached in step 4 to the development system.
 8. Identify the Debug Adapter Board connected to APB2.
-Connect the other end of the USB cable you attached in step 4 to the development system now.
+Connect the free end of the USB cable you attached in step 4 to the development system.
 9. On the development system, run a terminal emulator such as minicom, and configure for 115200, 8N1, no hardware flow control.
 APB1 debug output should appear on /dev/ttyUSB0 and APB2 debug output on /dev/ttyUSB1, assuming no other USB serial devices are attached to the development system.
 10. Attach a USB cable to BDB CON 28 (USB to APB1 HSIC).
 Leave the free end disconnected for now.
 This cable will connect the AP to the BDB.
 [Picture of BDB CON28](images/BDB1B-AP-USB.png)

 ####Apply power
-1. Review the above steps and confirm all cables are secure
-2. Attach the 12VDC power supply to BDB CON27 (DC Jack 12V).
+1. Attach the 12VDC power supply to BDB CON27 (DC Jack 12V).
 [Picture of BDB Power Connection](images/BDB1B-Power-Connection.png)
-3. Plug the 12VDC power supply into an outlet
+2. Plug the 12VDC power supply into an outlet